Bryan-b/jsmimic-php/README.md

 ```

+###### Explanation:

+The array_diff_uassoc function takes three parameters: the array to compare from, the array to compare against and the callback function to use for comparison.
+It computes the difference of arrays with additional index check which is performed by a user supplied callback function.
+The resulting array is an array of values from array1 that are not in array2.
+The array_diff_uassoc function is useful when you want to find the difference between two arrays with additional index check which is performed by a user supplied callback function.

 ### 8. array_diff_ukey

 This function computes the difference of arrays that is in array1 but not in array2 using a callback function on the keys for comparison.

+###### Parameters:
+- array1 (Array): The array to compare from.
+- array2 (Array): An array to compare against.
+- callback (Function): The callback function to use for comparison.

 ```js